 Will my body get enough protein?

-Each meal served at Mana takes protein supply into account and over the day the body is supplied with totally adequate amounts – rice milk mixed into hot cereal, the nut butters and other tasty spreads, the seeds & nuts sprinkled through salads, the soy milk or tahini in the delicious dressings, the quinoa and other whole grains, as well as the more obvious beans, legumes, eggs, dairy products, tofu & tempeh.
+Each meal served at Mana takes protein supply into account and over the day the body is supplied with totally adequate amounts – rice milk mixed into hot cereal, the nut butters and other tasty spreads, the seeds & nuts sprinkled through salads, the tahini in the delicious dressings, the quinoa and other whole grains, as well as the more obvious beans, legumes, eggs, dairy products, tofu & tempeh.

 What about special diets?

 Special diet requests have increased along with nutrition and health trend awareness.
 We cater to vegan, gluten and dairy free diets.
 Guests with more complex food choices (when food is being used as medicine) are encouraged to stay off-site and bring packed meals (not requiring heating) to meet their dietary needs.
 A fridge is available for daily food storage.